andrewsinelnikov/Node.js-Unleashed-Full-Stack-Server-Solutions-That-Shine/Introduction.md

       [Final Boss] – Launch your dream app.
 Reward: You shine!
 ```

 So, grab your keyboard, fire up your terminal, and let’s get coding—every line of code writes your story as a full-stack server dev.
-Ready to shine?
-Let’s dive in!
+Ready?
+Chapter 1’s waiting—let’s dive in!

 [Memory Boost](toc.md)